 Dr. Dhanjit Litt is a clinician, teacher, and healthcare leader who completed his training in Internal Medicine at the University of Toronto in 2015.
 In addition to serving as our Chief of Clinical Staff, Dhanjit is also the Division Head and Service Medical Director of the Internal Medicine / Hospitalist Medicine division at Trillium Health Partners, Canada’s largest community-based academic hospital.

-As a Lecturer at the University of Toronto and award winning teacher, Dhanjit’s main interest is Interprofessional Education.
-Our patients expect for us to care for them in teams.
+As a Lecturer at the University of Toronto and an award-winning teacher, Dhanjit’s main interest is Interprofessional Education.
+Our patients expect us to care for them in teams.
 Dhanjit believes it is important to prepare the next generation of patient care providers on how to do this effectively.